 WHAM - Warmer Homes, Advice & Money

-Working in partnership to solve poverty in Bristol
+Collaborating to solve poverty in Bristol and North Somerset

 Project duration: July 2017 ongoing

 The WHAM project is an innovative model for supporting Bristol and North Somerset’s most vulnerable residents – giving advice on energy, money, benefits and carrying out home repairs.

 The project is an almost unprecedented example of multi-agency working together in which we, with a number of partners - Talking Money, We Care Home Improvements, Bristol and North Somerset councils, Citizens Advice, Bristol Energy Network and AMS Electrical - to provide a comprehensive service to people living in fuel poverty and financial hardship.

 WHAM will particularly help those on low incomes and those living in hard to heat properties, whether these are private rentals, housing associations or their own homes.

 You can read about how WHAM helped vulnerable people in these case studies published in June and July 2020:

 Jane Lowe (Jane's story is also on our news section here)